milanwiedemann/phc-coding-club/resources/Sheet1.md

 worked with big data.
 Big data is BIG.

-There are two ways to import a data file into R. The first is by clicking the **“import dataset”** button just above the environment, choosing the file type you want, and then navigating to the file in the Explorer window.
+There are two ways to import a data file into R. The first is by clicking the **“import dataset”** button just above the environment window, choosing the file type you want, and then navigating to the file in the Explorer window.
 This is the most “SPSS-like” thing that R lets you do.

 The second way is by using the console.
 R has built-in functions for importing files, which are called read.table and read.csv.
 These